All posts

 A fair question: "Is it safe to share my baby's data with an AI?"

 • You choose when to share.
 Nothing is sent automatically.
-You tap Share, you choose the platform, you paste the data.
+You toggle, you tap, you paste.
 You're always in control.

 • No API connection.
-BabyLog doesn't have a backend connection to any AI service.
-Your data travels via your clipboard — the same way you'd copy and paste anything else.
+BabyLog has no backend connection to any AI service.
+Your prompt travels via your clipboard — the same way you'd copy and paste anything else.

 • Each AI platform has its own privacy policy.
 Check the terms for whichever AI you use.
-Most don't train on your conversations if you're using the consumer product.
+Some AI platforms let you control whether your chats are used for training.
+Check the privacy settings and terms of the AI service you choose.

 Why not just build AI into the app?

 We thought about it.
 But here's the thing: AI models improve every few months.
 The best model today won't be the best model in six months.
-If we built one AI integration into BabyLog, you'd be stuck with whatever we chose.
+If we built one AI integration into BabyLog, you'd be stuck with whatever we chose — and we'd be the ones paying for it, which means the cost would land back on your subscription.

-By letting you use any AI tool, you always get the latest and best.
-When a new model launches that's better at health-related questions, you can use it immediately — no app update needed.
+By letting you use any AI tool you already pay for (or use for free), you always get the latest and best.
+When a new model launches that's better at health-related questions, you can use it immediately — no app update needed, no extra subscription.

 We compete on giving you great data and getting out of your way.
 Not on locking you into our interpretation of what that data means.